 We occasionally link to goods offered by vendors to help the reader find relevant products.
 Some of these may be affiliate based, meaning we earn small commissions (at no additional cost to you) if items are purchased.
 Here is more about what we do.

 There’s a time and a place for Mom’s holiday set of silver-lined plates with images of holly and dancing reindeer.
-But when you need plates and bowls for daily use that are simple, straightforward, and understated, turn to Made In’s new collection.
+But when you need plates and bowls for daily use that are simple, straightforward, and understated, turn to Made In’s classic collection.

 I’m not completely discrediting the more ornate styles (love you, Mom!).
 I get excited when a host or hostess whips out their very best china for elegant dinner parties and holiday celebrations!